IntelPython/dpctl/docs/docfiles/user_guides/manual/dpctl/queues.rst

     :caption: Constructing SyclQueue from context and device
     :linenos:

-A possible output for the example :ref:`fig-constructing-queue-context-device-property` may be:
+A possible output for the :ref:`fig-constructing-queue-context-device-property` example:

 .. program-output:: python ../examples/python/sycl_queue.py -r create_queue_from_subdevice_multidevice_context

-When a context is not specified the :sycl_queue:`sycl::queue <>` constructor from a device instance is called.
+When a context is not specified, the :sycl_queue:`sycl::queue <>` constructor from a device instance is called.
 Instead of an instance of :class:`dpctl.SyclDevice` the argument `dev` can be a valid filter selector string.
 In this case, the :sycl_queue:`sycl::queue <>` constructor with the